opencog/learn/README-Natural.md

          language to be configured in sharply different ways, running different kinds of experiments.

-   For the practice run, suggest picking English, and using the
-         `en` files.
-The other language files can be ignored (and can be deleted).

-* **3.1)** `cd` to the practice directory you created.
-The instructions below are relative to the files there.
+   The config files are in the numbered subdirectories: `run/0-config`,
+         `run/1-gen-dict`, `run/2-word-pairs`, etc. They are meant to be run in order.
+For the demo, skip `1-gen-dict`, it is for generating artificial languages.

 * **4)** Start the OpenCog server.
 Later on, the batch processing instructions (below) indicate how to automate this.
 However, for the practice run, it is better to do all this by hand.

-   First, review the contents of `config/opencog-pairs-en.conf`.
+   First, review the contents of `2-word-pairs/config/opencog-pairs-en.conf`.
          This simply declares the prompts that the cogserver will use;
          most importantly, it declares the port number for the cogserver.
          It's currently coded to be 17005.